Surface Water Filtration

 Optimization Assessment Software, Excel Spreadsheet File

 This Microsoft Excel program, which is custom tailored for filtered surface water suppliers, allows you to enter turbidity information and assess the performance of sedimentation processes, individual filters, and the combined filter effluent.
-Here is an example output (PDF) from the spreadsheet.
-Click here to obtain the Excel program called Optimization Assessment Software from the Environmental Protection Agency's website.
-To assist you in downloading and using the program, instructions are available on the website.
+Here is an example output (PDF)from the spreadsheet.
+To assist you in using the program, instructions are available on the spreadsheet file.